HunchPounch/DeepLearning-notebooks-DLS/README.md

 # Deep-Learning-School
-Two semesters Notebooks of the Deep Learning School course
+Two semesters practics of the Deep Learning School course